William9701/alx-system_engineering-devops/0x0B-ssh/README.md

-# This is an ssh repo
+# This is an ssh repo.
 this repo is for ssh connection with live server